machimocho/15Puzzle/README.md

 ## Description
 A pure Javascript, HTML and CSS 15 Puzzle Game.
 No Frameworks or external libraries.

+## Author
+Mario Antonio Alvarez Gómez
+*Twitter*: @machimocho
+*Email*: machimocho@gmail.com

 ## Installing
-Just clone and open index.html on you browser
+Just clone and open index.html on your browser

 Watch the **DEMO** <a href="https://sharp-franklin-ff9e6d.netlify.app/">here</a>